-A partial list of ailments that marijuana can treat is: Anxiety, Asthma, Brain/Head Injury, Cancer, Depression, Colitis, Emphysema, Epilepsy, Irritable Bowel Syndrome, Migraines, Nausea, Chronic Pain, Parkinson’s Disease, Sleep Disorders, Substance Addiction, and many more.
+Here is a partial list of ailments that marijuana can treat.
+Anxiety, Asthma, Brain/Head Injury, Cancer, Depression, Colitis, Emphysema, Epilepsy, Irritable Bowel Syndrome, Migraines, Nausea, Chronic Pain, Parkinson’s Disease, Sleep Disorders, Substance Addiction, and many more.
 So the would be disease ridden sufferer can say he/she has just about any ailment.
 He or she is then qualified for a card.

 Edible weed versus smokeable weed, either can get you high.

 You get the same high by eating weed as you do by smoking it.
 In fact, some will tell you that eating it gives a superior high.
 So, don’t be fooled by the edible versus smokeable designation.
 Also, don’t think that edible weed is somehow more medicinal.
 IT IS NOT.